Winter Safety: What to Do During a Snowstorm

-Coloradans love snow and the promise of winter activities that it brings.
+You may love snow and the promise of winter activities that it brings.
 But winter storms can also have a dark side.
-Case in point: The massive blizzard that hit the Mile High City and the Front Range in March 2003.
+Blizzards, for instance, can cause safety hazards and even damage your property.

 Recommended by the Editors: